See if you spot the trend in these Warren Buffett quotes ...

-On being active: "It's nice to have a lot of money, but you know, you don't want to keep it around forever.
-I prefer buying things.
-Otherwise, it's a little like saving sex for your old age."
+On philanthropy: "It's nice to have a lot of money, but you know, you don't want to keep it around forever.
+Otherwise it's a little like saving sex for your old age."

 On career advice: "A few months ago I was talking to another MBA student, a very talented man, about 30 years old from a great school with a great resume.
 I asked him what he wanted to do for his career, and he replied that he wanted to go into a particular field, but thought he should work for McKinsey for a few years first to add to his resume.
 To me that's like saving sex for your old age.
 It makes no sense."

-On loving your job: "You want to have a passion for what you are doing.
+On work: "You want to have a passion for what you are doing.
 You don't want to wait until 80 to have sex."

 On investing in 1973: "I feel like an oversexed guy on a desert island.
 I can't find anything to buy."

 On investing in 1974: "I feel like an oversexed man in a harem.
 This is the time to start investing."

 On selling your business to Berkshire Hathaway vs. private equity: "You can sell it to Berkshire, and we'll put it in the Metropolitan Museum; it'll have a wing all by itself; it'll be there forever.
 Or you can sell it to some porn shop operator, and he'll take the painting and he'll make the boobs a little bigger and he'll stick it up in the window, and some other guy will come along in a raincoat, and he'll buy it.''

 On becoming a true investor: "We believe that according the name 'investors' to institutions that trade actively is like calling someone who repeatedly engages in one-night stands a 'romantic.'"